djkjohnston/ML_from_scratch_GA_DSI_Capstone/Presentations/DJohnston_MachineLearningFromScratch_Report.md

 My implementation of K-Mean currently does not have a end condition beyond reaching a user-provided number of iterations.
 I make use of the `cdist` function to calculate the distance between the centroids and the observations of $$X$$. `cdist` works really well for this scenario because it takes in any number of centroids, so it scales well for any giving scenario.

 My implementation also only supports random assignment of the starting centroids, based on the uniform random distribution.
 This can results in starting centroids that will have no observations of $$X$$ assigned.
+During the implementation of the visualization piece, I fount that this can result in a bug where all points collapse into a single cluster.
+As a stopgap measure, centroids with no closest points are not moved, which results in fewer clusters than $$k$$.

 Further development would include investigation of different approaches to generating the starting centroids (different random distributions, logical controls, manual definition, etc.)